-Fact: You can use your College SAVE Plan account assets for any qualified higher education expenses, including tuition, fees, certain room and board costs, and computer-related expenses.2
+Fact: You can use your College SAVE Plan account assets for any qualified higher education expenses, including tuition, fees, certain room and board costs, and computer-related expenses.
+You can also use your account to pay for fees, books, supplies, and equipment at certain apprenticeship programs and principal and interest on qualified education loans.2

 Fact: You can open a College SAVE account with as little as $25.
 You can also set up payroll direct deposit for $25 per paycheck or a recurring contribution for $25 per month or $75 per quarter.3 To help families save more, College SAVE offers additional programs, like Ugift® — Give College Savings, which allows account owners to invite family and friends to make gift contributions, and Upromise® rewards, a service that lets account owners earn college savings when they shop online, dine out, and more.4